 In light of recent governmental changes to the National Curriculum Rokeby is currently developing it’s response to the removal of levels at Key Stage 3.

-At Key Stage 4 the next three years will see the introduction of new GCSEs (with English Language, Literature and mathematics starting in September 2015), these GCSE will also be graded numerically as opposed to the old alphabetic system.
+At Key Stage 4 we are experiencing the introduction of new GCSEs (with most subjects starting by September 2016), these GCSE will be graded numerically as opposed to the old alphabetic system.
 The conversion of letter to number grades can be seen here.

 If you would like any further information on our curriculum please contact email@example.com